hiqdev/hidev/README.md

 ## Installation

-Three preferred installation ways in order of preference:
+There are several ways of installation in order of preference:

 1. download PHAR from http://hiqdev.com/hidev/hidev.phar
 2. require `hiqdev/hidev` in your project's composer.json